lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 --- abstract

 This document analyzes and compares the sizes of key exchange flights and the per-packet message size overheads when using different security protocols to secure CoAP.
-The described overheads are independent of the underlying transport.
 Small message sizes are very important for reducing energy consumption, latency, and time to completion in constrained radio network such as Low-Power Wide Area Networks (LPWANs).
 The analyzed security protocols are DTLS 1.2, DTLS 1.3, TLS 1.2, TLS 1.3, cTLS, EDHOC, OSCORE, and Group OSCORE.
 The DTLS and TLS record layers are analyzed with and without 6LoWPAN-GHC compression.
 DTLS is analyzed with and without Connection ID.

 --- middle